-- Plastic covering may be used on disturbed areas that require cover measures for less than 30 days, except as stated below. - Plastic is particularly useful for protecting cut and fill slopes and stockpiles, but the rapid breakdown of most polyethylene sheeting makes it unsuitable for long-term (greater than 6 months) applications. - Clear plastic sheeting can be used over newly-seeded areas to create a greenhouse effect and encourage grass growth if the hydroseed was installed too late in the season to establish 75 percent grass cover, or if the wet season started earlier than normal.
-Clear plastic should not be used for this purpose during the summer months because the resulting high temperatures can kill the grass. - Due to rapid runoff caused by plastic sheeting, this method shall not be used upslope of areas that might be adversely impacted by concentrated runoff.
+Plastic covering may be used on disturbed areas that require cover measures for less than 30 days, except as stated below.

+- Plastic is particularly useful for protecting cut and fill slopes and stockpiles, but the rapid breakdown of most polyethylene sheeting makes it unsuitable for long-term (greater than 6 months) applications. - Due to rapid runoff caused by plastic sheeting, this method shall not be used upslope of areas that might be adversely impacted by concentrated runoff.
 Such areas include steep and/or unstable slopes. - Plastic sheeting requires close monitoring and frequent maintenance to ensure proper performance.
 Water quality standards must be met at all times. - While plastic is inexpensive to purchase, the added cost of installation, maintenance, removal, and disposal make this an expensive material, up to \$1.50-2.00 per square yard. - Whenever plastic is used to protect slopes, water collection measures must be installed at the base of the slope.
 These measures include plastic-covered berms, channels, and pipes used to covey clean rainwater away from bare soil and disturbed areas.
-At no time is clean runoff from a plastic covered slope to be mixed with dirty runoff from a project. - Other uses for plastic include: - Temporary ditch liner - Pond liner in temporary sediment pond

-- Liner for bermed temporary fuel storage area if plastic is not reactive to the type of fuel being stored - Emergency slope protection during heavy rains - o Temporary drainpipe ("elephant trunk") used to direct water.
+At no time is clean runoff from a plastic covered slope to be mixed with dirty runoff from a project. - Other uses for plastic include: - 1.
+Temporary ditch liner - 2.
+Pond liner in temporary sediment pond - 3.
+Liner for bermed temporary fuel storage area if plastic is not reactive to the type of fuel being stored - 4.
+Emergency slope protection during heavy rains - 5.
+Temporary drainpipe ("elephant trunk") used to direct water.

-- Plastic slope cover must be installed as follows: - o Run plastic up and down slope, not across slope - o Plastic may be installed perpendicular to a slope if the slope length is less than 10 feet - o Minimum of 8-inch overlap at seams - Tape all seams on long or wide slopes, or slopes subject to wind - Place plastic into a small (12-inch wide by 6-inch deep) slot trench at the top of the slope and backfill with soil to keep water from flowing underneath - Place sand filled burlap or geotextile bags every 3 to 6 feet along seams and pound a wooden stake through each to hold them in place - o Inspect plastic for rips, tears, and open seams regularly and repair immediately.
-This prevents high velocity runoff from contacting bare soil which causes extreme erosion. - Sandbags may be lowered into place tied to ropes.
+- Plastic slope cover must be installed as follows: - 1.
+Run plastic up and down slope, not across slope

+- 2. Plastic may be installed perpendicular to a slope if the slope length is less than 10 feet - 3.
+Minimum of 8-inch overlap at seams - 4.
+Tape all seams on long or wide slopes, or slopes subject to wind - 5.
+Place plastic into a small (12-inch wide by 6-inch deep) slot trench at the top of the slope and backfill with soil to keep water from flowing underneath - 6.
+Place sand filled burlap or geotextile bags every 3 to 6 feet along seams and tie them together with twine and pound a wooden stake through each to hold them in place - 7.
+Inspect plastic for rips, tears, and open seams regularly and repair immediately.
+This prevents high velocity runoff from contacting bare soil which causes extreme erosion. - 8.
+Sandbags may be lowered into place tied to ropes.
 However, all sandbags must be staked in place. - Plastic sheeting shall have a minimum thickness of 0.06 millimeters. - If erosion at the toe of a slope is likely, a gravel berm, riprap, or other suitable protection shall be installed at the toe of the slope in order to reduce the velocity of runoff.

-- Torn sheets must be replaced and open seams repaired. - If the plastic begins to deteriorate due to ultraviolet radiation, it must be completely removed and replaced. - When the plastic is no longer needed, it shall be completely removed.
+- Torn sheets must be replaced and open seams repaired. - Completely remove and replace if the plastic begins to deteriorate due to ultraviolet radiation. - Completely remove the plastic when it is no longer needed.

-3.1.12 BMP C124: Sodding
+BMP C124: Sodding